MCAT Score Percentiles 2026: What Score Do You Need for Med School?

 What is the average MCAT score?

-The average MCAT score is 500, which represents the 50th percentile.
-However, the average score for students who actually matriculate to MD programs is 512.3, and for DO programs it's 504.8.
-The average for applicants who don't get admitted is around 505.
+The average MCAT score is about 500, which represents roughly the 50th percentile.
+However, the median score for students who actually matriculate to MD programs is around 511, and for DO programs it's about 503.
+The average across all MD applicants is around 506.

 What MCAT score do I need for Harvard Medical School?